 As a trafficker managing a line item, if you're later adding a custom or third-party creative, ensure that this creative contain only AMPHTML code before you select AMP-only.

 Custom creatives and a third-party creatives contain code or other assets to ensure an ad creative shows on a website or app as the advertiser desires.
 These creative types are often created and managed by someone with technical expertise.
 Learn more about the technical details of these creative types in Develop and manage custom creatives and Develop and manage third-party creatives.

 As a trafficker, you likely don't need to understand the code or other details about how these creatives were developed.
-Your job managing a line item is simply to make sure that line item settings are aligned with the expected creative.
+Instead, communicate with the developers of the creative and make sure that line item settings are aligned with the expected creative.